You are here

 Agency Notification

 This is the WISEid user "opt in" page where you can choose to receive an email alerting you of new system notifications and the frequency for receiving those emails.
 Most, if not all, notifications require user attention.
-Examples include: changes requested to student or staff demographic data requiring your approval, addition of comments from dependent districts or DPI regarding changes requested by your district, or existence of errors in recent person uploads.
+Examples include: changes requested to student or staff demographic data requiring your approval, addition of comments from dependent districts or from DPI regarding changes requested by your district, or existence of errors in recent person uploads.
 For greater detail about these notifications, please read the Alerts section, below.

 Change Requests